A link model approach to identify congestion hotspots: Methods

 \subsection{Measuring the delay in the MCM model}

 In the MCM model, we calculate the travel times between a pair of junctions $i$ and $j$ under the congested phase as

 where $k$ and $l$ are the set of nodes that belong to the path shortest path $S$ going from $i$ to $j$ in the non-congested weighted graph, $\Delta q_{kl}$ is the increase of the queue in the link $kl$, $w_{kl}$ is its travel time and $\tau_{kl}$ its capacity.
 For each city $\rho=\rho_{\rm data}$ in order to meet the congestion observed in the TomTom data \cite{tomtom}.
 To obtain the travel times $T^{\rm model}_{ij}$ between the same $2\times2$ $km^2$ cells constructed for the Uber data, we average $W_{ij}$ over all the road segments that belong to each of the cells.
+To measure the delay of trajectories starting and ending within the same cells we follow the same procedure averaging over junctions $i$ and $j$ that belong to the same cell, ensuring that $i\neq j$.